 Once you find some breeds you’d like to consider, and you locate a trainer who can advise you on breed characteristics, you’re ready to select a breed and go to work finding the right dog.
 Choosing more than one breed can open up more doors for you and help you find the right dog more quickly.

-If you don’t find a breed expert in your local training community, consider looking outside your area.
+If you don’t find a breed expert in your local training community in Texas, consider looking outside your area.
 This is a specialty area that is less common than training experience.
 You’ll still need someone local to help you pick just the right individual dog and to help you train the dog, but the person who helps you decide on the right breed does not need to be local.